katia-energizer/tutorial_regular_expressions_search/tutorial.md

 * `\s` matches the first occurrence of the white space character in your text.
 * `\b[1-9][0-9]{2,4}\b` matches the first occurrence of the number between 100 and 99999 in your text.

 You can combine literal and special characters to create complex patterns.
-For the full information about available syntax, refere to [the Pattern syntax reference for JVM](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
+For the full information about available syntax, refer to [the Pattern syntax reference for JVM](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).

 ### Define the text you plan to search in.